-- Almost all processors have a stack to support function calls - Web browsers that interpret HTML tags use stacks - Any system that has undo commands makes use of stacks - There are many, many other applications
+- Almost all processors have a stack to support function calls - Web browsers use stacks.
+That is what enables you to go back to previously-visited pages. - Any system that has undo commands makes use of stacks - There are many, many other applications